NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Modeling unresolved fluxes in a coarse-grained column model

 \section{Modeling unresolved fluxes in a coarse-grained column model}

-A convection-resolving simulation requires a resolution of $\mathcal{O}(\SI{1}{cm})$.
-Using an LES, one might be able to represent such processes at $\mathcal{O}(\SI{1}{m})$.
-But even $\mathcal{O}(\SI{1}{m})$ is far beyond the resolution that can be achieved in global oceanic simulations now and in the foreseeable future.
-Our goal is thus to develop a parameterization that predicts the deepening of the boundary layer in response to forcing without the need to resolve the small-scale horizontal motions.
+Global oceanic simulations cannot be run at LES resolutions of $\mathcal{O}(\SI{1}{m})$.
+Our goal is thus to develop a parameterization that predicts the deepening of the BL in response to forcing without the need to resolve the small-scale horizontal motions.
 In practice, we want to find a closed-form 1D equation that predicts the evolution of the LES area-averaged profiles of velocity, temperature, and salinity as a function of initial conditions and air-sea fluxes.